 - show your child where you will meet them at the end of the school day

-- at the end of the day talk to your child about what happened at school.
+- Talk to your child about what happened at school